frandieguez/mabishu-apache-autoindex/README.md

 particular setup – the ‘icons’ alias and the ‘mod_autoindex’ section are the main areas to pay attention to:

+# Virtualhost example configuration file with autoindex theme support
  <VirtualHost *:80>
     ServerName your.vhost.local

     DocumentRoot /var/www/your.vhost.local/public_html

+	# Define where is the theme and icons directory
     Alias /icons/ /var/www/your.vhost.local/include/icons/
 	Alias /include/ /var/www/your.vhost.local/include/